anchore/grype/grype/db/test-fixtures/tls/README.md

 Note: Makefile, server.crt, and server.key are used in automated testing, the remaining files are for convenience in manual verification.

+You will require Python 3 to run these utils.

 To standup a test server:
 ```
 make serve